openimpactai/openimpactai/README.md

 ## 🔗 Project Support

 OpenImpactAI is:
-- Managed and sponsored by [GDLabs](https://gdlabs.io)
+- Managed and sponsored by [GDLabs.io](https://gdlabs.io)
-- Supported by the [AI Builders Hub](https://aibuildershub.ai) community platform
+- Supported by the [AIBuildersHub.ai](https://aibuildershub.ai) community platform

 ---